agurka/dirsync/README.md

 To see all jobs, use `./dirsync jobs`
 You can optionally provide a job name, to see a specific job configuration: `./dirsync jobs <job name>`

+## Scheduling

+Running the job on schedule is handled by the system.
+Whatever you pass to the `scheduling` argument gets passed either to `crontab` on Linux or `schtasks` on Windows